Shirvanshahs: Culture

 Shirvan was originally part of Caucasian Albania, which during the Sasanian era was linguistically dominated by Middle Persian, which served as its official language.
-One of the successor languages of Middle Persian is Tati-Persian, which was commonly spoken in the Shirvanshah realm.
-It was not only spoken by Muslims, but also Christians and Jews.
+One of the successor languages of Middle Persian is Tati Persian, which was commonly spoken in the Shirvanshahs' realm.
+It was not only spoken by Muslims, but also by Christians and Jews.
 The Iranians that settled in Southern Caucasus must have been mainly from southern Caspian areas like Gilan, as indicated by names such as Shirvan, Layzan, and Baylaqan.
-By the 10th-century, the Shirvanshahs were now speaking Iranian languages that had developed from Middle Persian dialects, such as Tati.
-Like the Shaddadids and Rawadids, their court also started using Dari-Persian.
+By the 10th century, the Shirvanshahs were speaking Iranian languages that had developed from Middle Persian dialects, such as Tati.
+Like the other regional dynasties of the Shaddadids and Rawadids, their court also started using Dari Persian.

-Tati survived the Turkification of the eastern part of the South Caucasus which started in the 11-14th centuries, remaining the primary language of the Absheron peninsula and the Baku region until the mid 19th-century.
+Tati was amongst the Iranian languages that survived the Turkification of the eastern part of the South Caucasus which began in the 11th–14th centuries, remaining the primary language of the Absheron peninsula and the Baku region until the mid-19th century.
 The 13th-century Persian anthology Nozhat al-Majales, written by Jamal al-Din Khalil Shirvani and dedicated to Shirvanshah Fariburz III (r. c.
 1225–1255) demonstrates the broad distribution of the Persian language and Iranian culture in the northwestern Iranian regions of Arran, Azerbaijan and Shirvan.
 The anthology also displays the influence of Pahlavi, a northwestern Iranian language.
-A substantial amount of the poets mentioned in the book were from a working class background, something also reflected in the colloquial expressions in their poetry.
+A substantial amount of the poets mentioned in the book were from a working-class background, something also reflected in the colloquial expressions in their poetry.
 This was the opposite of other places in Iran, where most poets were from a high-class background.

-During the 12th-century, Shirvan served as the focal point for Persian literature, attracting distinguished poets such as Khaqani, Nizami Ganjavi, Falaki Shirvani and so on.
+During the 12th century, Shirvan served as the focal point for Persian literature, attracting distinguished poets such as Khaqani, Nizami Ganjavi, Falaki Shirvani and so on.
 The spread of the writings and popularity of Khaqani and Nizami Ganjavi is a testimony to the expansion of the Persianate sphere.
 The Caucasus had a rare amalgamation of ethnic cultures, as demonstrated by Khaqani's mother being a Nestorian Christian, Nizami Ganjavi's mother a Kurd, and Mujir al-Din Baylaqani's mother an Armenian.
 The cultural and linguistic variety of the region is shown in their works.
 The Shirvanshahs adopted the names and regalia of pre-Islamic Persian kings.
 In his Layla and Majnun, Nizami Ganjavi praises the Shirvanshah Akhsitan I as the "king of Iran."

+Khaqani, who might be considered the leading figure in the Shirvanshahs' effort to claim the heritage of Iran's ancient monarchy, addressed the Shirvanshahs, particularly Akhsitan I, as "the most just of the descendants of Bahram, Iran's [Khosrow] Parviz, Akhsetan" and his queen, who is addressed as "the lady of the House of Jamshid".
+He portrayed Shirvan as both the heir of the Sasanian Empire and of the Iranian monarchy’s tradition in the Samanid Empire (819–999) of Khorasan and Transoxiana;